-Finding the right price points requires experimentation, agility and iteration.
+Finding the right price points requires experimentation, agility, and iteration.
 For instance, different price points can be used in A/B testing.
 This testing can be performed via digital promotional campaigns to measure which pricing or offers elicit the best response, or which free trial or freemium offer performs best in converting leads into paying subscribers.

 2. Launching an incomplete promotional strategy

-Speaking of promotional campaigns, free trials and discounted introductory rates are standard fare in the subscription space.
+Speaking of promotional campaigns, free trials and discounted introductory rates are standard fares in the subscription space.
 Customers expect these kinds of deals whenever they sign up for a new subscription, so having an enticing promotion is essential.

-As subscription fatigue and growing competition becomes a pressing concern for digital businesses, creating a well-rounded promotional strategy will help reach customers who might otherwise tune them out.
+As subscription fatigue and growing competition become a pressing concern for digital businesses, creating a well-rounded promotional strategy will help reach customers who might otherwise tune them out.
 However, subscription promotions must be deployed with considerable care to get the maximum impact.

 Some businesses may lack any concrete strategy for managing promotional offers, creating free trial programs and introductory rates without any market research to support those decisions.
 In addition, those same organizations may not assess the effectiveness of promotional campaigns after the fact.
 Only by thoroughly analyzing acquisition and engagement strategies and data can subscription businesses see what’s working and what needs to be refined.